 12. Best Practices

-Client must follow all relevant industry guidelines, standards and best practices, such as those provided by the Internet Engineering Task Force (IETF) and the Internet Society (ISOC) when utilizing the TelWare platform.
-Client may purchase Professional Services from TelWare if Client is unclear as to best practices for the TelWare platform.
+The client must follow all relevant industry guidelines, standards, and best practices, such as those provided by the Internet Engineering Task Force (IETF) and the Internet Society (ISOC) when utilizing the TelWare platform.
+The client may purchase Professional Services from TelWare if the Client is unclear as to best practices for the TelWare platform.